Google I/O 2024: What to expect - ExBulletin

 We're sure to get previews of new versions of Google's other platforms, including Wear OS, Android TV, and Android Auto.
 There will almost certainly be more AI developer tools planned for this event.

 Maybe we'll see our friends make another cameo appearance on the protest plane.
-Things start at 10 a.m.
+Things kick off today at 10 a.m.
 Pacific Time.
 Stream the event here and check out the latest news on TechCrunch.

 |